Lihat Artikel Lainnya

 • Digitilized financial reporting: E-invoicing enhances efficiency, accelerates payments, and supports business growth.

-Overall, the shift to e-invoicing in Malaysia is transforming the landscape of business operations, making them more efficient, compliant, and prepared for the challenges of a digital economy.
+Overall, the e-invoicing shift is transforming the landscape of business operations, making them more efficient, compliant, and prepared for the challenges of a digital economy.

 E-invoice regulations will be implemented in Malaysia on August 1, 2024, according to IRBM’s guidelines.
 The mandate will initially target taxpayers with an annual turnover or revenue exceeding RM100 million.